rickramgattie/centralized_rate_limiter/README.md

 - Atomic: Both rate limiters make use of transactions to ensure atomicity and preventing race conditions when interfacing with Redis.

-## what is the difference between "fixed" and "sliding" windows?
+## What is the difference between "fixed" and "sliding" windows?
 *tl;dr* fixed window is susceptible to request "spikes" and sliding window is not.

 Fixed window checks to make sure that there are less than "limit" requests in a static window "period".
 That is, with a limit of X and a period of Y the rate limiter checks that there were less than X requests issued in _time_*Y.